GunikaNagpal/BioNexusAI/README.md

 They don't tell you *why* it's red, whether neighbours are at risk, what happens if vaccination drops, or where the outbreak will be in two weeks.

+EpiIQ Sentinel is an AI-powered epidemic intelligence system that transforms raw epidemiological data into actionable early-warning insights.

+Unlike traditional dashboards that only display case counts or static maps, EpiIQ Sentinel focuses on prediction, interpretation, and decision support.

 **EpiIQ Sentinel** answers the four questions that actually matter to public health decision-makers: